 Think living in London means you can't go on beautiful walks and explore the outdoors?
 Think again!
 All of these walks are local to the city or just a short journey away.

 When we think of exploring the outdoors, we might think of it being exclusively in the countryside and far far away from big cities.
 In reality, going for long weekends away from cities isn't always possible.
 I've put together a list of walks that are really easy to do from the city, and show that the outdoors is all around us if we know where to look.
-I've started with London in this guide as it's the city I've lived in most recently, but I'm hoping to expand it over time!
+I've started with London as it's the city I've lived in most recently, but I may expand it over time depending on where I end up next!
 I've included suggested start and end points, and the relevant maps you'll need to plan your exact routes.

 Circumnavigate the whole of London on the Capital Ring Walk